MicroBundleCompute: Automated segmentation, tracking, and analysis of subdomain deformation in cardiac microbundles: Results and discussion

 \section{Results and discussion}

 In this Section, we show a summary of our main results.
-In Section \ref{res:syn_data}, we present representative validation examples from validating our pipeline on an example from the synthetic dataset with known ground truth behavior, and in Section \ref{res:exp_data}, we share examples of implementing our computational framework on $3$ different experimental platforms (i.e., $3$ different data types as explained in Section \ref{subsubsec:exp_data}).
-As a brief note, we provide a more comprehensive set of results in Supplementary Document \ref{si:pipeline_val} on validation, Supplementary Document \ref{si:additional_ex} on additional real data examples, and Supplementary Document \ref{si:pillar_track} on pillar tracking.
+In the ``\nameref{res:syn_data}'' Section, we present representative validation examples from validating our pipeline on an example from the synthetic dataset of ``Type 1'' with known ground truth behavior, and in the ``\nameref{res:exp_data}'' Section, we share examples of implementing our computational framework on $3$ different experimental platforms (i.e., $3$ different data types as explained in the ``\nameref{subsubsec:exp_data}'' Section).
+As a brief note, we provide a more comprehensive set of results in \nameref{si:pipeline_val} on validation, \nameref{si:additional_ex} on additional real data examples, and \nameref{si:pillar_track} on pillar tracking.